nbeversl/urtext_sublime/README.md

 You can then receive updates to UrtextSublime from its own channel.

 You may instead run these steps manually if you prefer.
+See https://urtext.co/setup/sublime-text/ for guidance.

 # Reason